-The historical city of Aurangabad is an important city in the Indian state of Maharashtra.
-Named after the Mughal Emperor Aurangzeb, it has a rich culture and has seen the ebb and tide of India’s historical evolution.
-It has largely remained overshadowed by the neighbouring cities in Maharashtra, however, if you are a history buff, then Aurangabad with several UNESCO World Heritage Sites is the place to be.
+The historical city of Aurangabad is essential in the Indian state of Maharashtra.
+Named after the Mughal Emperor Aurangzeb, it has a rich culture and has seen the ebb and tide of India's historical evolution.
+It has primarily remained overshadowed by the neighbouring cities in Maharashtra.
+However, if you are a history buff, then Aurangabad with several UNESCO World Heritage Sites is the place to be.

 The months from October to March are perfect to plan a vacation to Aurangabad.
-Let us take a look at the various seasons round the year to help you plan your trip better.
+Let us look at the various seasons round the year to help you plan your trip better.

 Most Spoken Languages in Aurangabad:

 How to reach Aurangabad

 This restaurant is known to serve the most delicious and vibrant Thalis.
 The food here is vegetarian, and the place serves delicious Gujarati and Rajasthani Thalis to treat your taste buds.
 After a busy day of sightseeing, head to this place for a delightful experience.